eXascaleInfolab/bench-vldb20/NewAlgorithms/cpp/README_other.md

 - Call the new version of the algorithm with the input given by the testing framework
     - Open `Performance/Benchmark.cpp`
-    - In the function `Recovery_ZeroImpute` that you should have already created add the conversion from armadillo matrix to the type that your algorithm uses.
+    - In the function `Recovery_ZeroImpute` (that you should have already created) add the conversion from armadillo matrix to the type that your algorithm uses.
-    - Before `begin = ...` add the following code that creates a matrix out of `std::vector` instances, then add a loop that copies the contents of the armadillo matrix into the new instance:
+    - Before `begin = ...` add the following code that creates a two-dimensional `std::vector`, then add a loop that copies the contents of the armadillo matrix into the new instance:
         ```C++
         std::vector<std::vector<double>> mat_stl(mat.n_rows);